-The proposal site is located within the Blythe River catchment.
-To the south of the proposal site the Blythe River flows north towards the sea.
+The onshore components of the proposal site are located within the Blythe River catchment.
+To the south of the launch pad site the Blythe River flows north towards the sea.
 Smaller tributaries are also located to the west and south-west.
-All stormwater flows to the north of the proposal site and discharges under Bass Highway to Bass Strait.
+All stormwater flows to the north of the launch pad site and discharges under Bass Highway to Bass Strait.
 Figure 5-7 shows the watercourses and wetlands near the proposal site and its surrounds.

-Water quality monitoring data is limited in the Blythe River estuary, with monitoring stations largely located further up the catchment.
+Water quality monitoring data is lacking in the Blythe River estuary, with monitoring stations largely located further up the catchment.
 Known factors influencing existing water quality in the Blythe catchment, river and estuary include: